• Home

 • A change in your child’s medical or educational needs

-There are some particular circumstances which will not qualify for the modification of child support.
+Some particular circumstances will not qualify for the modification of child support.

 This may include such circumstances as: